Film & Television MA (Online)

 You will need to complete four 30-credit modules (120 credits in total).
 All modules on the course are compulsory and must be passed in order to complete the award.
 A dissertation (major project) is not required.

-With this module, you start building your Film & TV industry competence to shape practical projects from an initial idea to a final screen artefact.
+With this module, you start building your film and television industry competence to shape practical projects from an initial idea to a final screen artefact.
 Your tutor offers step-by-step professional instruction to nurture your creativity.

-Working on a case study, you develop a critical understanding of practical skills that underpin contemporary Film & TV industries' operations and project/business management challenges.
+Working on a case study, you develop a critical understanding of practical skills that underpin contemporary film and television industries' operations and project/business management challenges.

-In this module, you pre-produce a short cinematic or televisual form or a screenplay.
-Practice informed by a critical study of selected examples will help determine your potential contribution to the Film & TV culture.
+In this module, you'll pre-produce a short cinematic or televisual form or a screenplay.
+Practice informed by a critical study of selected examples will help determine your potential contribution to film and television culture.

 This module helps you expand your knowledge of how global cultural, political and social contexts frame and influence both production/distribution strategies and contemporary audiences' engagement with various available screen texts.

 This module culminates your academic and creative learning, providing a bridge for your professional aspirations.
-Working on your portfolio with your supervisor, you advance your chosen Film & TV expertise in one of the following areas: Film & TV production, screenwriting, or academic research.
+Working on your portfolio with your supervisor, you advance your chosen film and television expertise in one of the following areas: production, screenwriting, or academic research.

 The modules above are those being studied by our students, or proposed new ones.
 Programme structures and modules can change as part of our curriculum enhancement and review processes.
 If a certain module is important to you, please discuss it with the Course Leader.